Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Beyond quasilocal (generalised) Gibbs ensembles

-We aim at obtaining a canonical description of the macrostate describing the infinite-time limit after symmetric quenches in systems such as the dual XY model in which the standard (generalised) Gibbs ensemble fails --- see Fig.~\ref{fig:failureGGE}.
+We aim at obtaining a canonical description of the macrostate describing the infinite-time limit after symmetric quenches in systems such as the dual XY model in which the quasilocal (generalised) Gibbs ensemble, i.e., the one incorporating only the conservation laws that satisfy the operator pseudolocality conditions~\eqref{eq:condition1},~\eqref{eq:condition2}, and~\ref{cond:pseudo}, fails --- see Fig.~\ref{fig:failureGGE}.
 Since the limit of infinite time makes sense only in the thermodynamic limit, we make an effort to consider infinite chains directly.

 Bearing in mind the duality correspondence highlighted in Refs.~\cite{Else2013Hidden,Duivenvoorden2013From} between symmetry-protected topological phases and Landau phases, we start this section describing a duality transformation.
 The most important property that we want to stress since the beginning is that duality transformations can be used to map algebras of operators representing local observables into one another.
 This will prove essential in unveiling the importance of semilocal integrals of motion on the relaxation of local observables.